astral-projects/gomoku-web/code/jvm/docs/README.md

       }
   }
   ```

 - **Database**: The database is responsible for validating the data integrity of the data stored in the database.
   This is done by defining constraints on the database schema, such as primary keys, foreign keys, unique constraints,
   check constraints, etc.

+### Concurrency

+To ensure the application's thread safety and data consistency, several measures have been implemented:

+- **Database Transactions**: Database transactions are employed to maintain data consistency and ensure that operations
+  are atomic.
+This means that a series of database operations either all succeed or all fail, preventing data corruption
+  or inconsistencies.

+- **Immutable Objects**: The domain classes are designed as immutable objects.
+Once these objects are created, they
+  cannot be modified.
+This immutability guarantees data consistency and helps maintain atomic operations.

+- **Row Locking**: Row-level locks are used in certain database operations.
+For example, the `isMatchmaking` operation,
+  which checks if a user is in a lobby waiting for a match, utilizes the `FOR UPDATE` clause.
+This specific row lock
+  ensures that the selected row is locked until the transaction is committed.
+As a result, it guarantees that the user
+  is not matched with another user concurrently.
+Importantly, this row-level locking does not block other users from
+  being matched with different users simultaneously.

+These measures collectively contribute to the application's thread safety and data integrity, ensuring that operations
+are executed consistently and in a reliable way.

 ### Error Handling